-Patrick completed his DPhil in Health Economics at the Nuffield Department of Population Health, University of Oxford, as a Scholar of the German Academic Scholarship Foundation.
-His thesis explored the challenges of using biomedical big data for health economic analyses in the context of rare genetic diseases and genome-based diagnostic technologies, working within the 100,000 Genomes Project.
+Patrick started his research career as a doctoral research student reading for a DPhil in Health Economics at the Nuffield Department of Population Health, University of Oxford.
+His thesis explored the challenges of using biomedical big data for health economic analyses in the context of rare genetic diseases and genome-based diagnostic technologies, working within Genomic England's 100,000 Genomes Project.

 Health Impacts of Climate Change